SoerenMoeller/dual-influence/README.md

 ```

 ### Building examples
-An easy (but not automated) way if building examples is examining a 3d-Plot and showing some gridlines.
+An easy (but not automated) way to build examples is examining a 3d-Plot and showing some gridlines.
 I used [c3d](https://c3d.libretexts.org/CalcPlot3D/index.html).